zwartopwit/paspartout.api.public.v2.js/README.markdown

       }
     });

-The first argument in the success callback is an array with all approved comments.
+The first argument in the success callback is an array with approved comments.

 Optionally you can provide the 'pageId' option to scope comments to a given page: